-Online therapy, sometimes referred to as online counseling, has become a major player in the mental health provider landscape.
-Online therapy has proven to be a convenient and cost-effective alternative to traditional in-office therapy.
+Online therapy has become a mainstream option in the mental health landscape.
+Over time, it has proven to be a convenient and cost-effective alternative to traditional in-office therapy.
 While it’s utilized by users from diverse demographic groups, online therapy seems to be exceptionally appealing to adolescents.

 Adolescent Mental Health by The Numbers

 While teenage angst is not uncommon, most teens get through these years just fine.
 However, when that angst doesn’t get better, symptoms of depression and anxiety can persist, affecting the teen’s daily functioning, social and family relationships, schoolwork, sleep and appetite, and more.